 Where is the worth in waiting?
 I have been locked in stasis, hungry for change (as I’ve come to define waiting), but cannot find all that much to value there.
 Be present.
 Instead of expelling your desire waiting for summer, embrace winter.
 Summer will come regardless.
 Don’t just give up on what you can accomplish … More Laughter Saves Lives

-You lay down, out of doors, your back on a grassy bed.
+You lay down just past dusk, your back on a forest floor.
 You are surrounded by tall trees.
-You have your eyes open, aimed skyward.
-No one is around.
-You wait for it.
+Eyes are open, skyward.
 You listen.
 Before long, you become aware of a warm, static humming originating from the recess of your mind.
-Concentrating on the … More An Overcrowded Consciousness
+Concentrating on the hum, you realize a mash-up of songs you have memorized, rendered … More Overcrowded Consciousness

 At the end of the driveway, out of reach from the parental sensor light, the car off save for its accessorized music maker, two adolescents conversed.
 “Maybe I wasn’t driving at all.
 Maybe the roads were actually operating as treadmills and they moved under us.
 We remained stationary.
 We didn’t really just drive there, the … More Here Has Been Us